 Correcting Myths About Immigration

-American Indian and Alaska Natives make up just 2.9% of the United States population according to the 2020 census.
+American Indian and Alaska Natives make up just 2.9% of the United States population according to the most recent census.
 Meaning, the remaining 97.1% of the population are immigrants or descendants of immigrants.
 In fact, the United States is often referred to as a “nation of immigrants,” a country shaped by people who left their homes in search of better living conditions and greater opportunities.

 The United States is, and always has been, seen as a place people come to fulfill their dreams: professional, educational, financial, personal, and familial.
-It continues to be the top country people immigrate to, with 50.6 million foreign-born residents in 2020.
+It continues to be the top country people immigrate to, with 47.8 million foreign-born residents in 2023.
 Many United States citizens recognize the benefits of immigration – greater innovation, richer culture, increased economic output – but there remain many misconceptions about immigrants.

 Misconception 1: The majority of immigrants come to the U.S. illegally.